 fishing boat harbor in liopetri, phase b _ 1ST PRIZE

-1st prize Two – Phase European Architectural Competition October 2011 Liopetri, Cuprus
+STATUS: 1st prize, Two – Phase European Architectural Competition October 2011 Liopetri, Cuprus

 The proposal stands as a binary between experience and function.
 The landscape is approached as a whole and undivided entity, a place of experience, where nature and the naïf agricultural landscape are ever-present.
 Space is inscribed as the subtle interpretation of local culture in the form of a seemingly un-designed landscape, that unobtrusively engages the visitor through a plethora of stimuli that try to evoke his or hers memory.
 The functional part receives a secondary role as to serve the objectives above.
 The program is spread in space forming islands of activities and services, in a way as not to obstruct the paths and the freedom of the visitor to move freely in the landscape.
 As an outcome there are no clear boundaries between the fishing boat harbor and the park or in that sense between any other of the proposed interventions.
 Setting up the park it was crucial to maintain the principle by which different species are to coexist.
 These were scattered in the landscape in an attempt to form a pattern that is to be read and perceived as a whole.
 The final outcome tries to by accumulate within the original landscape.